-A statement criticizing the Islamic State of Iraq and the Sham (ISIS) that was written by Abu Khalid al Suri, Ayman al Zawahiri's main representative inside Syria, has been posted on various jihadist websites.
-The statement appears to be authentic as it was posted on a Twitter feed that apparently belongs to al Suri.
+A statement criticizing the Islamic State of Iraq and the Sham (ISIS) that was written by Abu Khalid al Suri, Ayman al Zawahiri’s main representative inside Syria, has been posted on various jihadist websites.
+The statement appears to be authentic as it was posted on a Twitter feed that belongs to one of al Suri’s comrades in Ahrar al Sham, an extremist group that frequently fights alongside al Qaeda in Syria.

 The Long War Journal has reviewed the Twitter feed and various social media pages linked to it.
-Al Suri (whose real name is Mohamed Bahaiah) posted the statement on Twitter on Jan.
-16, and it was picked up by other jihadist websites.
+The statement by al Suri (whose real name is Mohamed Bahaiah) was posted on Twitter on Jan.
+16, and it was subsequently picked up by other jihadist websites.

 In the statement, al Suri confirms his longstanding ties to al Qaeda’s most senior leaders, including Osama bin Laden and Ayman al Zawahiri.
 Al Suri harshly criticizes ISIS because of its infighting with other jihadist groups, and says that the group should not attribute its actions to bin Laden, Zawahiri, and other leading jihadists.